shogo82148/myddlmaker/README.md

 #### Change Column Name

 According to the naming conventions of Golang, acronyms formed by concatenating initial letters (e.g., HTTP for Hyper Text Transfer Protocol) are written entirely in uppercase.
 When defining table column names according to this convention, it may result in undesirable column names.
-For instance, by default, the variable NameJP generates the column name name_j_p.
+For instance, by default, the variable NameJP generates the column name `name_j_p`.

 To circumvent this issue, you can specify column names in the struct tags.